Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Start-AzureBatchComputeNodeServiceLogUpload.md

 ```

 ### -StartTime
-The start time of service log to be added.
+The start time of service log to be uploaded.

 ```yaml
 Type: DateTime